A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Napoleon had escaped to North America?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Generals thread.
+Alternate Historian and 1 other(s) like this article.

 In 1815,on this day the American shipping merchant Sampson Vryling Stoddard (S.V.S.)
 Wilder disembarked at his home port of Boston accompanied by the deposed French Emperor Napoleon Bonaparte.